fiskr/lesen/README.md

 In the end, I was dissatisfied.
 I wanted something super easy to use.
 Not just that, but the promises of literate programming meant that our tools should be _more_ accessible, and easier to learn and understand.

 Why did every tool I tried seem to quickly jump off the deep end into dependencies, abstractions, and jargon.
-Why create such high-context words for `weave` to mean "generate documentation" or `tangle` to mean "extract code"?
+Why create such high-context words such as `weave` to mean "generate documentation" or `tangle` to mean "extract code"?
 I wanted something more accessible - something low-context.

 Driving home, my mind kept wandering to this problem and I began to fantasize writing my own tool.